nate-johnston/neutron/doc/source/devref/quality_of_service.rst

   Defines an abstract extension interface.

 * neutron.agent.l2.extensions.manager:
-  TContains a manager that allows to register multiple extensions, and passes handle_port events down to all enabled extensions.
+  Contains a manager that handles registration of extensions and passes handle_port events down to all enabled extensions.

 * neutron.agent.l2.extensions.qos
-  Defines QoS L2 agent extension.
-It receives handle_port and delete_port events and passes them down into QoS agent backend driver (see below).
-The file also defines the QosAgentDriver interface.
+  Defines the QoS L2 agent extension.
+It receives handle_port and delete_port events and passes them to the QoS agent backend driver (see below).
+This file also defines the QosAgentDriver interface.
 Note: each backend implements its own driver.
-The driver handles low level interaction with the underlying networking technology, while the QoS extension handles operations that are common to all agents.
+The driver handles low-level interaction with the underlying networking technology, while the QoS extension handles operations that are common to all agents.